 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions <School Name> will take to resolve the complaint, see 5.5 above.
+Where appropriate, it will include details of actions St Margaret's at Hasbury (VC) Primary School will take to resolve the complaint, see 5.5 above.